joeleenkado/react-code-challenge/README.md

 ## Task List

 The only file you will need to modify for these two tasks is the `ProjectList.tsx` file.
+The first two tasks are intended to take 30 - 90 minutes total to complete.
+Please do not spend more than 2 hours on this.

 - [ ] Convert to function component with hooks
 - [ ] Use redux instead of local state for the project list (editing project can remain in state)